Kalita E. Leighton

-Kalita Elton Leighton (September 13, 1871 – January 10, 1928) was an American attorney, a federal judge, and college football player and coach.
+Kalita Elton Leighton (September 13, 1871 – January 10, 1928) was an American attorney, a judge, and college football player and coach.

 College football career

 Leighton played college football at the University of Iowa, where he was a law student, from 1894 to 1896.
 He served as the team captain of the 1895 Iowa Hawkeyes football team.

 In 1898, Leighton served as the head football coach at the University of Northern Iowa – then known as Iowa State Normal School - compiling a record of 4–0–1.